-Festival of New Choreography, Joshua Junker
+Festival of New Choreography; Joshua Junker

 The Festival of New Choreography is a yearly series of performances, events and activities taking place across the Royal Opera House that embrace and champion new, diverse voices in choreography.
 The Festival, which took place from Monday 5 February to Sunday 25 February on the Main Stage, in the Linbury Theatre, Paul Hamlyn Hall and Clore Studio, 'is part of The Royal Ballet’s commitment to choreographic innovation and nurturing the future of the art form.’
 (ROH)